DexterBulwark/VirtualServiceAgreements/README.md

 <summary>Addition notes on optional fields</summary>
 <br>

 *Technically any service field could be optional but there will always be an initial service as this would just be the first/only service they receive.*

+*It should be safe to just build in that if there is any service found in the JSON that it is a valid service agreement and should be saved and processed.*

 </details>